TritonDataCenter/prr/README.md

     -h, --help               Print this help and exit.
     -C ARG, --gitrepo=ARG    A path to the local git repository to act upon.
-    -M, --allCommitMessages  Use all lines of the commit messages from the PR in the summary, rather than just those with jira tickets.
+    -M, --allCommitMessages  Use all lines of the commit messages from the PR in the summary, rather than just those with tickets.
     -v, --verbose            Verbose output.
 ```